Julie Blanchette: Sporting career

 She was a member of the Canadian national ringette team several times, beginning as a player for the 2004 national ringette team of Canada where she competed in the 2004 World Ringette Championships in Stockholm.

 She made Team Canada again playing for the 2007 Canadian national ringette team who competed in the 2007 World Ringette Championships in Ottawa.

 Her final appearance as a player for Team Canada took place in 2010 where she competed with the 2010 Canadian senior team in the 2010 World Ringette Championships in Tampere.
 In 2008, she played in the 2008 Ringette World Club Championships in Sault Ste-Marie.

 Blanchette served as team captain of the Canadian national ringette team and was also the captain of the National Ringette League's Montreal Mission.
 She has also worked as a ringette trainer and coach.
 She was the trainer for the national Team Canada juniors (Under-19 years) during the World Junior Ringette Championships (U19) of 2009 in Prague.
-In September 2013, Blanchette was named an assistant-coach of the 2013 national ringette team of Canada who competed in the 2013 World Ringette Championships.
+In September 2013, Blanchette was named an assistant-coach of Canada's 2013 Senior National Team who competed in the 2013 World Ringette Championships.